jfpuget/kaggle_santa_21/README.md

 # Adding wildcards

-This solution of th eprevious model contains a number of truncated 2 cycles of the form
+This solution of the previous model contains a number of truncated 2 cycles of the form

 `12345672134567231456723415672345167234561723456`